BluePigeons/Polyglot/README.md

 ```

 And then the queue generated using the function generateQueue which takes the following options:
- - children_no (Number) - The number of items to be selected from the collectionDocArray to be added to the queue.
+ - **children_no** (Number) - The number of items to be selected from the collectionDocArray to be added to the queue.
- - scrolling (Boolean) - [Optional] If true, look for the object defined by variable InfinityListView and fill with thumbnail icons of the queue.
+ - **scrolling** (Boolean) - [Optional] If true, look for the object defined by variable InfinityListView and fill with thumbnail icons of the queue.
- - reuse (Boolean) - [Optional] If true then will reuse images from the "collectionDocArray" to keep lengthening the queue dynamically, if scrolling is also true then the queue will infinitely lengthen when the thumbnail list is scrolled through.
+ - **reuse** (Boolean) - [Optional] If true then will reuse images from the **collectionDocArray** to keep lengthening the queue dynamically, if **scrolling** is also true then the queue will infinitely lengthen when the thumbnail list is scrolled through.
- - repeat_no (Number) - [Optional] The maximum number of times that objects can be reused to lengthen the queue - if undefined with reuse true then reuse will continue infinitely - this could cause harm to user experience if unlimited icons are loaded into the page.
+ - **repeat_no** (Number) - [Optional] The maximum number of times that objects can be reused to lengthen the queue - if undefined with **reuse** true then reuse will continue infinitely - this could cause harm to user experience if unlimited icons are loaded into the page.

 ```
 generateQueue(children_no, scrolling, reuse, repeat_no)